Thank you for your interest in volunteering with Places for People!

 Are you looking to share your experience or skills to help others develop personally and professionally?

 If you are an experienced professional in mental health, physical health, medicine, or safety field, consider offering a training or educational session to employees or clients!
 We are always seeking new ways to learn, so think outside the box – do you have a skill or trade that clients could try, or do you have experience you could share with employees?
-Contact Jen May to discuss the possibilities!
+Contact Tina Mince to discuss the possibilities!

 Are you looking for a more personal volunteer experience?
 Are you are interested in assisting clients in the residential facilities, helping to make their home fit in their recovery process?